nonefornothing/Book_Store_v.2/README.md

 * Java 8

 ## Setup
-To run this project, download all files in folder and run program at Main.java
+To run this project, download all files in folder and run program
+1. BookStore.java ==> regular program
+2. BookStoreUsingHashMap ==> using colection to save data